 - Foreign parent: valid government-issued identity document, including photo and signature.
 If unmarried, Certificate of Eligibility to Marry from Civil Registry Agency.

-- Parents’ marriage certificate (if applicable) – Original and Three (3) Copies.
+- Parents’ marriage certificate (if applicable) – Original and Two (2) Copies.

 - Proof of termination of all previous marriages (divorce or death certificate) – Original and One (1) copy.

 - Proof of U.S. parent’s physical presence in United States prior to child’s birth: